We Answer Your Questions

 A. Our eligibility process:

-- AffordAssist collates the information including the forms (Pre-qualification and Fast-Track Readiness) and determine whether you are eligible for the AffordAssist program; and
+2. AffordAssist collates the information including the AffordAssist forms and determine your eligibility for the AffordAssist Deferred Deposit Agreement (DDA); and

 Please contact us for a chat or click here to APPLY NOW